What if Einstein was asked about WHS?

 Albert Einstein is regarded as one of the most influential scientists of all time and the father of Modern Physics.
 Einstein’s equation for energy is well known but he did not develop an equation to help us achieve a safe and healthy workplace.

 But he did have an effective approach to solving problems.
-And if Einstein was alive today he might tell us that we need to work on the following equation.
+One could speculate that if Einstein was alive today he might tell us that we need to work on the following equation.

 All WHS duty holders in a workplace